owulveryck/blog/content/post/yolo-faces.md

 The basic principle is that every layer is a "closed area"; therefore, it is accessible through API, and every layer is testable independently.
 Different paragraphs of this post describe each layer.

 The "actor" here is a simple CLI tool.
-It is the main package of the application (and in go the main package is the package `main`); In the rest of the article, I reference it as "**the actor**.
+It is the main package of the application (and in go the main package is the package `main`); In the rest of the article, I reference it as "**the actor**".

 # Implementing the business logic with a neural network